tstoeckler/drupal-swiftmailer/README.txt

 defining one or more files to attach.

-All files which are to be attached to an e-mail need to be represented as instances of stdClass.
-This makes it easy for you to add files that are managed by Drupal, as the file_load() function will return an stdClass instance which represents a given file.
+All files which are to be attached to an e-mail need to be represented as instances of \Drupal\file\FileInterface.
+This makes it easy for you to add files that are managed Drupal, as the \Drupal\file\Entity\File::load() function will return the correct file objects directly.

-All stdClass instances returned by Drupal which represents files are populated with the fields 'uri', 'filename' and 'filemime'.
-Thus, if you would like to attach a file that are not managed by drupal, you then need to create an instance of stdClass and populate that instance with the fields 'uri', 'filename' and 'filemime'.
+If you would like to attach a file that is not managed by Drupal, you then need to create use \Drupal\file\Entity\File::create() to create a fake file object and pass the fields 'uri', 'filename' and 'filemime' as $values with the appropriate values.
 Drupal's drupal_realpath() will be used to determine the actual location of the provided file as given in the 'uri' field.
 Thus, files from both public and private file systems can be attached to e-mails.